 Alternative Pathways to Certification in Family Medicine

-Certification in family medicine is a special College of Family Physicians of Canada (CFPC) membership designation.
-Eligibility for Certification in family medicine is granted by the CFPC to those members who have either completed approved residency training in family medicine or become eligible for certification through a combination of approved training and practice experience.
-Once eligible, individuals may be granted certification either by successfully completing the Certification Examination in Family Medicine or through one of the following alternative pathways:
+Certification in the College of Family Physicians of Canada (CCFP) is a Special Designation of membership from the College of Family Physicians of Canada (CCFP).
+Eligibility for CCFP is granted by the CFPC to those members who have either completed approved residency training in family medicine or who became eligible for certification through a combination of approved training and practise experience.
+Once eligible, candidates may be granted certification either by successfully completing the Certification Examination in Family Medicine or through one of the following alternative pathways:

-- Recognized Training and Certification in jurisdictions outside Canada - a recently opened route to Certification (CCFP) without examination based on recognition of training and certification obtained in international jurisdictions.
+Credentials-based route to certification in the CFPC without examination, based on recognition of training and certification obtained in international jurisdictions.

-- Academic Certification - this program assists Canadian faculties of medicine and universities in the recruitment and retention of family medicine specialists as full-time, clinical faculty at the rank of full or associate professor.
-This program aims to facilitate the recruitment of clinician scientists and clinician educators.
+Recruitment-based route to certification in the CFPC that assists Canadian faculties of medicine and universities in the recruitment and retention of family medicine specialists as full-time, clinical faculty at the rank of full or associate professor.

-Registration or licensure to practice family medicine in Canada is a provincial responsibility and involves a number of different criteria.
+Members in good standing who are granted certification may use the CCFP designation.
+Registration or licensure to practise family medicine in Canada is a provincial responsibility and involves a number of different criteria.
 For licensing information, please contact the local medical regulatory authority.

-In order to maintain Certification in Family Medicine, one must continue to be a member of the CFPC and fulfill the College's maintenance of certification requirements by participating in a number of continuing medical education/continuing professional development activities independently or in groups (scientific meetings and other accredited group activities).
+In order to maintain CCFP status, an individual must continue to be a member of the CFPC and fulfill the College’s maintenance of certification requirements by participating in a number of continuing medical education (CME)/continuing professional development (CPD) activities independently or in groups (scientific meetings and other accredited group activities).
 Licensing bodies recognize more and more that licensure cannot be for life and requires revalidation.
-Therefore, individuals must demonstrate that they are keeping up with advances in the practice of family medicine by subscribing to an accredited program of continuing professional development, such as the one offered by the CFPC.
+Therefore, candidates must demonstrate that they are keeping up with advances in the practice of family medicine by subscribing to an accredited program of CPD, such as the one offered by the CFPC.